spuxx1701/potber-api/README.md

 4. If you receive HTTP status code `401` you either didn't include the correct header or the token expired.
 You can simply get a new token by calling `/auth/login` again.
 If you're unsure, test whether your token is valid by calling `GET /auth/session`.
 5. To terminate the session, simply get rid of the token (e.g. by deleting the cookie).

-TIP: Check the token at [jwt.io](https://jwt.io) to understand what it contains and when it will expire.
+> 💡 Tip: Check the token at [jwt.io](https://jwt.io) to understand what it contains and when it will expire.

 ## Development